 By using few spokes and Ti free hub body rather than aluminum it comes in lighter by 50 to 150g than the other leading carbon wheels in this all-around category.
 Comes standard with a ceramic bearing hub.
-Best prices on these wheels currently in inventory at eBay and Evans Cycles.
+Best prices on these wheels currently in inventory at Evans Cycles and eBay.

 Roval Rapide CLX 40

 Specialized makes Roval wheels primarily for Specialized bikes rather than trying to compete with the leading carbon wheel brands.
 Good thing.
 These wheels appear to be an average performer.
 Compliant ride but not stiff or very responsive to a rider’s attempt to accelerate.
 Braking is no better or worse than the average all carbon wheel, which isn’t great, especially with the stock pads provided.
 Don’t perform well in crosswinds.
 Lighter (narrower) and cheaper than those from the major brands.
-Best prices on these wheels currently in inventory at Evans Cycles and Leisure Lakes Bikes (Europe delivery only) w/VIP membership.
+Best prices on these wheels currently in inventory from Evans and Cyclestore (only available in UK and EU).

 Vision Metron 40

 Perform nearly as well as the Zipp 303s and similar to them and the ENVE SES 3.4 in their rim profile and width.
 Spin up very freely, on par with anything out there.
 Somewhat affected by cross winds, requiring some counter steer.
 Stiff, bomb-proof with equally good braking in dry and wet conditions.
 Priced 10-20% less than competitors making them a great value for this high level of performance.
 Very limited retail distribution in the US though you can order direct from the US sales office.
 More widely distributed by dealers in Europe.
 Best prices on these wheels currently in inventory at Evans Cycles.